-If wandering thoughts preoccupy your mind during the meditation, try to focus on the breathing instead.
-The breathing will also make you calmer, relaxed and happy.
+If wandering thoughts preoccupy your mind during the meditation, try to focus on breathing instead.
+Breathing will also make you calmer, relaxed, and happy.
 A study from Harvard Medical School shows that mitochondrial energy production, resiliency, and consumption were improved for those individuals who practiced meditation.
 As a result, the immunity and resilience to stress were much better than those who didn’t practice meditation.

 Meditation Helps With Managing Depression

 According to a study conducted by the University of California, mindfulness meditation decreases dysfunctional beliefs and negative thinking.
 Those individuals who followed a mindfulness program for at least 6 months reported that their depression symptoms decreased as well as anxiety and stress levels lowered.
 Mindfulness meditation is recognized to be an effective solution to overcome depression with a similar effect as antidepressant drug therapy.